Phil Knight: Stanford University

 In 2006, Knight donated US$105 million to the Stanford Graduate School of Business, which, at the time, was the largest ever individual donation to a U.S. business school.
 The campus was named "The Knight Management Center," in honor of Knight's philanthropic service to the school.

 In 2016, it was announced that Knight contributed $400 million to start the Knight-Hennessy Scholars graduate-level education program inspired by the Rhodes Scholarship.
 Graduates are charged to tackle global challenges, such as climate change and poverty.
 The first class of 51 scholars from 21 countries was scheduled to arrive at Stanford in the fall of 2018.

 In May 2022, it was announced that Phil and Penny Knight gifted Stanford $75 million to establish the Phil and Penny Knight Initiative for Brain Resilience.
 The initiative will be housed at Stanford's Wu Tsai Neurosciences Institute and is set to study the cognitive decline and degenerative brain diseases such as Parkinson's and Alzheimer's.

 University of Oregon

 As of 2023, Knight has donated over one billion dollars to the University of Oregon.
-It is believed that Knight made his first major contribution in the late-1980s.
+It is believed that Knight made his first major contribution in the late 1980s.
 By 2000 Knight had already contributed over $50 million to UO.
+He was UO's 2018–19 honorary degree recipient.